samsquire/ideas3/README.md

 # 22. Error subsystem and server

 Software is linked to an error server.
 The error server is responsible for tracking potential errors that could happen at all times.
+At startup, an error specification is loaded.

 * Allows the definition of error handlers and combined error handling.
 * Outsource exception handling to the error server.
+* Define what should happen while some thing fails while doing some other thing.

+# 23.

 # For loops flow control